jmsbutcher/A-demon-in-conways-game-of-life/README.md

 ### Manual Mode

-Take manual control over the agent by cliking "Manual Mode" in the bottom left of the window or by pressing the M key.
+Take manual control over the agent by cliking "Manual Mode" in the bottom left of the window or by pressing the [m] key.
 Now you can move the agent and flip cells wherever you want.
 This is useful for creating custom cell state arrangements.

 - **Move Up, Down, Left, and Right --- Arrow keys**